gchumillas/schema-fixer/README.md

 > Don't let your application break just because the server doesn't return data in the proper format.
 > No more undefined errors!

+The `fix` function tries to "repair" the data against an schema, which consists of any combination of "fixers".
+You can [create your own fixers](#write-your-own-fixers).

 ```ts
 import sf from '@gchumillas/schema-fixer'